-- Measure the volume of messages LavinMQ could process in a given time (Throughput) and what this looks like across different message sizes (16 bytes, 1024 bytes, and 1 megabyte).
+- Measure the volume of messages LavinMQ could process in a given time (Throughput) and what this looks like across different message sizes (16 bytes and 1024 bytes).

 - Measure the total time it takes a message to move from a producer to a consumer in LavinMQ (Latency).
-Again we will test this with different message sizes (16 bytes, 4 kilobytes, and 1 megabyte).
+Again we will test this with different message sizes (16 bytes and 1024 bytes).

 Before we proceed, note that the producer, consumer, and broker configuration utilized for the testing may not align with your needs.
 Our aim is not to replicate a realistic setup, as each person's configuration is unique.
 Rather, we seek to present an example of a trivial one.